OCA/account-fiscal-rule/account_ecotax/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module applies to companies based in France mainland.
-It doesn't apply to companies based in the DOM-TOMs (Guadeloupe, Martinique, Guyane, Réunion, Mayotte).

-It add Ecotaxe amount on invoice line. furthermore, a total ecotaxe are added at the footer of each document.
+This module adds ecotax amount on invoice line. furthermore, a total ecotax is added at the footer of each document.

-To make easy ecotaxe management and to factor the data, ecotaxe are set on products via ECOTAXE classifications.
+To make easy ecotaxe management and to factor the data, ecotaxes are set on products via ECOTAXE classifications.
-ECOTAXE classification can either a fixed or weight based ecotaxe.
+ECOTAXE classification can either be a fixed or weight based ecotax.

-A product can have one or serveral ecotaxe classifications.
-For exemple wooden window blinds equipped with electric motor can have ecotaxe for wood and ecotaxe for electric motor.
+A product can have one or serveral ecotax classifications.
+For example, wooden window blinds equipped with electric motor can have ecotax for wood and ecotax for electric motor.

+This module has some limits :
+- The ecotax amount is always included in the price of the product.
+- The ecotax amount is not isolated in an specific accounting account but is included in the product income account.

+If one of these limits is an issue, you could install the submodule account_ecotax_tax.
+This second module lets you manage the ecotax as a tax, so you can configure if you want it to be included or excluded of product price and also configuring an accounting account to isolate it.
+The main consequence of this approach is that the ecotax won't be considered in the turnover, since it is considered as a tax.

-This module version add the possibility to manage several ecotaxe classification by product.
+This module version add the possibility to manage several ecotax classifications by product.
 A migration script is necessary to update from previous versions.

 There is the main change to manage in migration script: